Where do I begin?

-These are comprehensive project ideas that can be developed over the first several months of the course, starting in the visual journal and developing material for the other 3 Course Components
+The first two, Sense of Place and Object Study are comprehensive assignments that can be developed over the first several months of the course, starting in the visual journal and developing material for the other 3 Course Components

-A Sense of Place An assignment that encourages exploration of the local environment: visual, physical and cultural.There is also a sample Unit Plan using this material: Unit Plan: Exploring Place and Culture
+A Sense of Place is an assignment that encourages exploration of the local environment: visual, physical and cultural.There is also a sample Unit Plan using this material: Unit Plan: Exploring Place and Culture

-Curating a Virtual Exhibition this complex and engaging assignment helps students become familiar with artists for the The Comparative Study, introduces ideas around Curatorial Practice and making connections, and can aid in Finding a Focus developing a personal direction in their own art work.
+Curating a Virtual Exhibition is a complex and engaging assignment that help students become familiar with artists for the The Comparative Study.
+It also introduces ideas around Curatorial Practice and making connections, and can aid in Finding a Focus developing a personal direction in their own art work.